apache/tvm/docs/deploy/tensorrt.rst

 Build the Relay graph, using the new module and config returned by partition_for_tensorrt.
-The target must always be a cuda target.
+The target must always be a cuda target. ``partition_for_tensorrt`` will automatically fill out the required values in the config, so there is no need to modify it - just pass it along to the PassContext so the values can be read during compilation.

 .. code:: python